ashikuzzaman-abir/lemonhive-assesment/README.md

   GraphQL API Integration
   </h2>
   <p align="justify">
-    For graphql quering and data fetching I've choose the @apollo/client library.
+    For GraphQL querying and data fetching I've choose the @apollo/client library.
+I've wrapped my main <a href="./pages/_app.js">_app</a> component with ApolloProvider and pass client instance with URL of backend GraphQL API and InMemoryCache into it.
+ApolloProvider will provide this client to all the children components and pages of this webapp.
+With the Help of this provided client and useQuery hook of apollo I've fetched all the conferences data into <a href="./pages/index.js">index.js</a> page.
+I've also fetch each conference data into <a href="./pages/[conferenceId].js">[conferenceId].js</a> dynamic page and used these data to show speakers information on <a href="./components/ConferenceContent.jsx">ConferenceContent</a> Component.
   </p>
 </div>
 <br>